 After defining the optimal flotation conditions, bulk flotation tests were conducted in quadruplicate to produce a flotation concentrate for downstream hydrometallurgical testing.
 Four bulk flotation tests demonstrated repeatable flotation performances on the low-grade feed material.
-Four bulk flotation tests demonstrated repeatable flotation performances on the low-grade direct run-of-mine feed material.
-The cleaner flotation produced a concentrate grade TREO ranging from 4.7-6%.
+The cleaner flotation produced a concentrate ranging from 4.7 - 6% TREO.

-The objective of the latest test program was to scale up tests, locked-cycle testing for a higher level of confidence in metallurgy, and confirmation of engineering design criteria for PFS capital and operating cost estimation.
+The objective of the 2023-2024 test program was to scale up tests, locked-cycle testing for a higher level of confidence in metallurgy, and confirmation of engineering design criteria for PFS capital and operating cost estimation.
 To further simplify the flowsheet and improve recoveries, future testing will focus on iron removal with optimal temperatures during acid bake.